We've all been there.

 Does T-Mobile Have Coverage in My Area?

-T-Mobile provides service to 96% of the United States, so it's very likely that you will have coverage.
-Before switching to T-Mobile, however, you can check their coverage area with the official site or with our coverage article.
+T-Mobile service covers 96% of the United States, so it's very likely that you will have T-Mobile coverage.
+Before switching wireless carriers, however, you can check their coverage area with the official site or with our coverage article.

 How Do You Port a Phone Number?

 Like most carriers, T-Mobile will take care of porting your phone number over.
 Do not cancel your old account until your number is transferred to your T-Mobile account or you will risk losing the option of keeping the number.